davidbmitchell/davidbmitchell.github.io/_posts/2015-04-14-Iterated-Dominance.md

 ---
 title: An Example of Iteration of Strictly Dominated Strategies
 layout: post
-category: economics
+category: Economics
-tags: [game theory]
+tags: [Game Theory]
 ---

 Suppose we have a game that has two players, Player 1 and Player 2.